Speech-Language Pathology (Practitioner)

 Internet-based TOEFL: 100/120 with 22/30 on the speaking section and 22/30 on the writing section.

-If an applicant finds it impossible to take the TOEFL, Test of Written English (TWE), and Test of Spoken English (TSE), the department will accept the International English Language Testing System (IELTS) with a minimum score of 8.0.
-(See amendment made on September 19, 2019.)
+If an applicant finds it impossible to take the TOEFL, the department will accept the International English Language Testing System (IELTS) with a minimum score of 8.0.

 Applicants may be requested to attend a personal meeting with members of the Department of Speech-Language Pathology to provide an opportunity to clarify documentation and explore in-depth issues, such as spoken and written language ability and areas of academic performance or interpersonal communication skills.

 The professional MHSc program is divided into five academic and four clinical units.
+Successful completion of all courses and program requirements in the units is required.
 Each academic unit is composed of related coursework.
 Teaching within and across units emphasizes integrated learning experiences.
 Academic units are followed by full-time clinical placements, four overall for a total of 30 weeks of clinical experience throughout the two-year program.
 Students should anticipate receiving at least one placement outside the Greater Toronto Area.
-Students must accept placements offered to them and are responsible for all travel and accommodation costs.
+Students must accept placements offered to them and are responsible for all related travel and accommodation costs.

-Prior to graduation, all MHSc students are required to complete a capstone portfolio that demonstrates their proficiency in key areas of professional practice.
+Prior to graduation, all MHSc students are required to demonstrate their learning outcomes and entry-level competency in key areas of professional practice.

-Students must complete all requirements within two consecutive years.
+Students will complete the program requirements within two consecutive years.

 6 sessions full-time (typical registration sequence: F/W/S/F/W/S)